In the "Collect" area of PPM, opportunities are being created to add new project initiatives to the project portfolio.

 The first review of the new project initiatives will be done in the Proposal Coaching meeting with the portfolio coordinator and the initiators.
 To avoid wasting time with initiatives which will get rejected later, the Portfolio Coordinator first ensures that the initiatives created do not contain duplications or proposals with no chance of greenlighting for the foreseeable future.
 The remaining initiatives will be further developed so that they can be objectively evaluated later in the process.

-Step 1: Open the "Pipeline: Initiatives" Portfolio to see all the initiatives.
+Step 1: Open the "Pipeline: New" Portfolio to see all the initiatives.

 Step 2: Delete duplicate initiatives and hopeless proposals, and briefly explain the reasons to the initiator.